google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

 This job will build a static web site with everything which is in the `public` directory.
 You may then access the site at `https://baseurl/coverage/latest/report/linux/report.html` where `baseurl` is the domain you configured for your GitLab pages.

-## Shell executor
-Note that it should be possible to achieve the same functionality using a shell executor, though this is unsupported.
-In that case, the `.gitlab-ci.yml` will different.
-For one you must explicitly call the `docker` commands on ClusterFuzzLite images.

 [GitLab]: https://about.gitlab.com/
 [build integration]: {{ site.baseurl }}/build-integration/